Free On-demand Webinar

 Dear Isabel, (…)

 Don’t forget to double- or even triple-check the correct spelling of the recipient’s name.
 In the international business world, there is a diversity of names that have different spelling depending on where the person comes from.
 It’s an obvious, yet often skipped, email writing tip.

 Here’s a list of phrases that may be useful if you don’t know what the first sentence of your email should be.

 However, the best strategy is to make the first sentence about the reader.
 Find something that makes your message easy to relate to.

 In business emails, you need to stay professional.
-However, it doesn’t mean you have to be super formal and use sentences you’d never use in the real world.
-With these email openings, you’ll always know how to start your next important business email.
+However, that doesn’t mean you have to be super formal and use sentences you’d never use in the real world.
+With these email greetings, you’ll always know how to start your next important business email.

 Check out the next lesson to learn how to close an email and optimize the last line to get a response.